 We agree that nothing can take the place of the experience of school for a day.
 Meeting classmates and teachers is a vital part of an Upper School student’s decision-making process when considering Ad Fontes.
 During this time, we are doing our best to ensure that applying students still have the opportunity to engage with their potential classmates, even though they cannot meet in person or come to the school.
 Thanks to technology, we can connect students through Zoom to get to know one another.
 Friendship and community are essential parts of the AFA experience!

 Tuition and Affordability

 Ad Fontes is committed to serving families at all income levels.
 We have seen God provide in many ways for students to attend AFA.
-We offer tuition assistance for qualifying families.
-For families with students entering Kindergarten or 1st grade or transferring from public school in grades 2 and above, we have some additional scholarship resources available.
+We are blessed to offer tuition assistance for qualifying families.
+For families with students entering Kindergarten or 1st grade or transferring from public school in grades 2 and above, additional scholarship resources are available for those who qualify.
 You can apply for tuition assistance here.

 Yes.
 Ad Fontes offers multiple payment plans up to 12 months.